Time flies, doesn't it?

 My programming journey began in 2012, with my very first C++ internship.
 Frankly, I had absolutely no idea what I was doing (this hasn't really changed).
 Nevertheless, I've picked up some lessons along the way.

 Disclaimer: There isn't going to be any code whatsoever in this post.

 Or whatever you use to communicate with other people at work.

 Communication skills can make or break a project.
-Don't worry, it's just you and your team, NASA is struggling with that as well.
+Don't worry, it's not just you and your team, NASA is struggling with that as well.

 Soft Professional skills can be more important to a project success than purely technical ones.
 Who cares if you hire 5 of the best database experts in the world if they refuse to talk to each other and you end up with 5 different instances of MySQL, Aurora and MongoDB.

 Most people are happier when they have a sense of purpose.
 This applies to work as well.